netmarshall/Patrick.D.Marshall/_pages/About.md

 ---
 {% include toc title="On this Page" %}
-Decisive, creative, technology professional with extensive experience leading complex business analysis, strategic sourcing, and business development programs.
+Accomplished student, actor, and leader.
 Effective organizer who works comfortably under pressure and readily assumes additional responsibilities.
-Proven track record of delivering positive results by leveraging a unique blend of leadership, relationship building, technology innovation, and communication skills.
+Proven track record of delivering positive results by leveraging a unique blend of leadership, relationship building, innovation, and communication skills.

 ## Performances